hemantksingh/messup-learn/fundamentals/networking/TLS Certificates.md

 As mentioned above a certificate can be self signed or requested from a known global Certificate Authority (CA).
 Self signed certificates do not go through the independent **identity vetting** process, therefore understandably they cannot be implicitly trusted and are not fit for public usage.
 However they may be used in development and test environments, provided:

 * The self-signed certificate is trusted by importing it into the host's certificate store.
-On a Linux host 'trustung' the certificate is different and distro dependent On Windows this can be done using:
+On a Linux host trusting the certificate is different and distro dependent.
+On Windows this can be done using:
-  * [Powershell](https://docs.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide#with-powershell) `Import-PfxCertificate  -FilePath certificate.pfx -CertLocation 'Cert:\LocalMachine\Root' -Password 'password'`
+  * [Powershell](https://docs.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide#with-powershell) `Import-PfxCertificate -FilePath certificate.pfx -CertStoreLocation 'Cert:\LocalMachine\Root' -Password (ConvertTo-SecureString 'password' -AsPlainText -Force)`
   * `dotnet dev-certs https --trust`
 * You create your own private/internal CA that can issue certificates and add trust in your browsers for that CA

 In both of these cases, the key point is that the general public will not accept self signed certificates, which is by design — there is no reason that everyone else should believe the contents of your self signed certificates.
 So developers have to take some action to modify their browsers’ trust behavior in order to accept something that’s not publicly-trusted.

 Alternatively, you can purchase a public domain name from somewhere like https://www.namecheap.com/, get it registered and then get a publicly-trusted certificate for it, even if it is for development purposes.
+The certificate itself is free from an ACME CA such as Let's Encrypt (see [Validity limits and automation](#validity-limits-and-automation)).

 ## Certificate thumbprint

-A thumbprint, much like an [SSH Key fingerprint](https://superuser.com/questions/421997/what-is-a-ssh-key-fingerprint-and-how-is-it-generated) (that identifies the public key of a host to connect to) **identifies the public key of the certificate**.
-The thumbprint is almost certainly contained in the signature of the request to identify the certificate that can be used to verify the signature.
+A thumbprint (or fingerprint) is the SHA-1 or SHA-256 hash of the **whole DER-encoded certificate**, so it identifies that exact certificate and changes on every renewal.
+It is not a hash of the public key.
+The hash of the SubjectPublicKeyInfo (SPKI) is a separate value and is what certificate pinning uses, because it survives a renewal that keeps the same key; that is the closer analogue of an [SSH key fingerprint](https://superuser.com/questions/421997/what-is-a-ssh-key-fingerprint-and-how-is-it-generated).

 ## SSL certificate for multiple domains

 The **Subject Alternative Name** (SAN) field lets you specify additional host names (sites, IP addresses, common names, etc.) to be protected by a single SSL Certificate, such as a Multi-Domain (SAN) or Extend Validation Multi-Domain Certificate.
 To [request an SSL certificate that supports multiple domains](http://www.jasinskionline.com/technicalwiki/%28X%281%29S%28fdjqoj45vcgk5z225tt5qaey%29%29/Print.aspx?Page=Requesting-an-SSL-Certificate-for-Multiple-Domains), you need to generate a Certificate Signing Request (CSR) for SANs.

-[SAN certificates are different from wildcard certificates](https://opensrs.com/blog/2012/09/san-and-wildcard-certificates-whats-the-difference).
-While wildcard certificates allow for unlimited subdomains to be protected with a single certificate, a SAN cert allows multiple domain names to be protected with a single certificate.
+Every publicly trusted certificate is a SAN certificate today, because browsers ignore the CN.
+The useful distinction is [multi-domain versus wildcard](https://opensrs.com/blog/2012/09/san-and-wildcard-certificates-whats-the-difference): a wildcard (`*.example.com`) covers unlimited subdomains at one level, a multi-domain certificate lists several unrelated names, and one certificate can carry both.

 ## Server hosting multiple TLS certificates